Xinglab/ProteoSeq/README.md

 <br/>
 First, ProteoSeq will scan all peptides in UniProt sequences.
 If `UniProt_protein_path` is not set, ProteoSeq will automatically download the UniProt reviewed sequences plus isoforms from `UniProt_protein_url`.
 Human protein sequences (OX=9606) will be selected and sequences with ambiguous amino acid ("X") will be discarded.
 <br/>
-By default, the UniProt protein sequences will be combined to proteins in sample-specific protein database for analyzing the MS data, unless `merge_UniProt_protein` is set to false.
+By default, the UniProt protein sequences will be combined to proteins in sample-specific protein database for analyzing the MS data, unless `merge_UniProt_protein` is set to `false`.
 ```
 merge_UniProt_protein: true
 UniProt_protein_path: ''